-This countertop material consists of 93% quartz particle and other minerals.
+This Kitchen countertop material consists of 93% quartz particles and other minerals.
 It is extracted from quarries, then shaped into slabs and mixed with resins, due to which it looks natural.
 The way quartz appears depends on how it is grounded.
 The coarsely grounded will appear blotch, while the finely grounded will be smooth.
 It is a non-porous material and doesn’t require surface sealing.

 Purpose of choosing Quartz for Kitchen Countertops

 Quartz appears as a natural stone.
 It reputes as a more durable, less porous, and fabricated form of slab granite.
-This countertop material is taking over granite.
+This Kitchen countertop material is taking over granite.
 The manufacturing of quartz provides different colors like marble and granite, making it luxurious.
 It has the same durability as concrete and granite so that it won’t chip or crack easily.
 Its hardness is not like other natural stones so that it wouldn’t be unpleasant.

 Appearance of Quartz

 The appearance of quartz makes it popular because it gives stone look and allows the owner to customize the design.

 The DIY installation is possible for it.
 It is an eye-catching kitchen countertop material and is the best choice.
 Its installation is not much complicated with the help of a friend because of its heaviness.
 In fact, it is easy to install than one thinks.